What is and How Can You Use TripAdvisor?

 Fact #8 – TripAdvisor Features Real Images From Real Travelers

-Along with the multitude of traveler reviews, TripAdvisor allows its users to share photographs of their own experiences.
+Along with the multitude of traveller reviews, TripAdvisor allows its users to share photographs of their own experiences.
 These aren’t the ultra staged, marketing magic, brochure type images designed to make you drool over the options, they are regular photos taken by regular people that provide yet another perspective of the experience.
 Some great, some not so great, but as they say, a picture can be worth a 1,000 words and it you will probably remember it better.

 We’ve all been there – you’ve booked a stay at a hotel or resort, and then when you arrived, your room had no resemblance to the photos on the website or in the glossy brochure?